 02v1.0Jun 3, 2026

-Most product work isn't a blank canvas
+Most product work is contextual

 Most evaluations of AI design capability run on isolated prompts: design a settings page, build a pricing table, create a sign-up flow.
 The agent starts in an empty editor, and the result is judged on its own.

 In PX-bench we split product-experience capability into eight categories.
-Two of them only mean something when there is an existing app to compare against.

 Product fit asks whether a feature lands in the right place in the product: the right container, the right entry point, one consolidated surface instead of three scattered ones.